|Lieutenant Brad LewisJail Administrator

 All persons who are arrested and taken into custody are transported to the Detention Center for booking and incarceration.
 The Detention Center is divided into separate housing areas for low/medium security risk males, high security risk males, and female inmates, as well as isolation and temporary holding cells.
 The Detention Center houses both pre-trial detainees and post-conviction inmates who are serving sentences or awaiting transport to the Arkansas Department of Corrections.

-Each member of the Detention Center staff is required to complete a minimum of forty hours of state approved training to become certified Jailers.
-They also receive certified training in ACIC/NCIC terminal operations, Radio Dispatch Procedures, and BAC Datamaster Breathalyzer operations and procedures.
+Each member of the Detention Center staff is required to complete a minimum of forty hours of state approved training to become certified Jailers, and continuing education and training is required.
+They also receive certified training in ACIC/NCIC terminal operations, Radio Dispatch Procedures, and BAC Breathalyzer operations and procedures.
 Many of the Jailers are also certified as Reserve Deputy Sheriffs with the department, and all of the Jail Supervisors are fully certified law enforcement officers.

 When reporting for duty at the beginning of the shift, each Jailer is given a duty assignment for that shift.
 That assignment will be as either a Booking Officer, Control Panel Operator, or Communications Console Operator.